 The International Bar Association (IBA) is currently seeking high calibre legal interns to work on its International Criminal Court (ICC) Programme in The Hague to commence in January 2014.

 The internship provides a unique opportunity to gain experience in the evolving field of international criminal justice.

-The deadline for applications is May 13 2013.
+The deadline for applications is Friday 15 November 2013.

 The International Bar Association’s Human Rights Institute commenced the IBA International Criminal Court Programme in 2005.